 How to use the My Year in Books template

 This simple, handy tracker is about as easy and minimalist as it gets.
-Read a book in January, and put a star in a box next to the month of January.
+Read a book in January, and put a star, checkmark, or happy face in a box next to the month of January.

-At the end of the year, tally up how many books you’ve read, and write it in the Notes section at the top.
+At the end of the year, tally up how many books you’ve read.
 You can compare how many books you read this year to last year.
-Or, you can use the Notes box to write down your reading goals, such as “50 books this year” or “a minimum of two books per month.”
+Or, in the margins, you can jot down your reading goals, such as “50 books this year” or “a minimum of two books per month.”

 There are enough boxes for 84 books.
 I know that some of you read way more than that, but you are magical unicorns of Booklandia and cannot be contained by minimalist reading tracker templates.
 Please, tell me all your secrets!